-When this happen, Windows takes quick action on such error codes.
+When this happens, Windows takes quick action on such error codes.
 Your Windows computer restarts itself and runs a chkdsk test to protect the data from being damaged.
-Sometimes, it solves the issue, but it may not be helpful in all the cases.
+Sometimes, it solves the issue, but it may not be helpful in all cases.

 If the issue does not get resolved, you may try the following suggestions.

 Driver Verifier is an inbuilt tool of Windows that checks for unsigned drivers, the behavior of drivers, errors in the execution of driver code, drivers built for older versions of Windows, etc. using it; you can run a simple command to diagnose what is wrong with your drivers.

 To get started, open Driver Verifier by searching for verifier.exe.
 On Windows 10, you can take the help of Cortana.
 Otherwise, search for it in Start Menu.
 Enable the memory pool options to obtain more information about these errors and to locate the faulting driver.
 Following that, you can set it up according to your issue and run the command after restarting your computer.

 Drivers are a common cause for causing Blue Screens, and so checking up and updating your Device Drivers to their latest available versions from the manufacturers is always a good idea.